-▲ WARNING Awnings must be closed (and secured) while the RV is in transit.
-Keep clear of arm assemblies while opening, adjusting or closing the awning.
-Failure to obey this caution could result in injury and/or property damage.
-Always operate the awning according to the instructions.
-Keep the awning fabric and arms clean.
-A CAUTION the effects of wind and rain on an awning are unpredictable and can cause series damage to the awning and/or the recreation vehicle.
-Retract the awning: If wind or extended periods of rain are expected.
-If you leave the RV unattended for a length of time, to avoid unexpected climate conditions. wning Keep you Care ir awnings clean and in good condition to prevent costly repairs.
+adaiti ional details on set up and use. ▲ WARNING □ Awnings must be closed (and secured) while the RV is in transit. □ Keep clear of arm assemblies while opening, adjusting or closing the awning.
+Failure to obey this caution could result in injury and/or property damage. □ Always operate the awning according to the instructions.
+L ☐ Keep the awning fabric and arms clean. ▲ CAUTION The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
+Retract the awning: ☐ If wind or extended periods of rain are expected. ☐ If you leave the RV unattended for a length of time, to avoid unexpected climate conditions. ng Care your awnings clean and in good condition to prevent costly repairs.
 Keep the awning fabric clean.
-For detailed cleaning information, refer to the mufacturer's owner information.
+For detailed cleaning information, refer to the nufacturer's owner information.
 Do not use insecticides or other sprays near the awning fabric.
-These can ca stains, and could adversely affect the fabric's ability to repel water.
+These can castains, and could adversely affect the fabric's ability to repel water.
 Do not expose the awning to adverse environmental conditions, corrosive age or other harmful conditions.
 Never close the awning (for storage) when wet.
 The combination of moisture dirt could result in mildew, discoloration, and stains.
 If it is necessary to roll awning (temporarily) while it is wet, make sure you roll it out and let it dry soon as conditions allow) before rolling it up again.
-Do not allow dirt, leaves, or other debris to accumulate on the awning, who could cause abrasion and stains.
+Do not allow dirt, leaves, or other debris to accumulate on the awning, wh could cause abrasion and stains.
 Mildew could grow on dirt and organic debrausing permanent discoloration, stains, and odors to the awning fabric.
-Do not use strong chemicals or abrasives to clean parts, as their protective sfaces will be damaged.
-Do not use abrasive or corrosive cleaners, mildew remers, or hard bristle brushes. o clean the fabric: Open the awning.
-0 0 0 1.
-7. 1.
+Do not use strong chemicals or abrasives to clean parts, as their protective faces will be damaged.
+Do not use abrasive or corrosive cleaners, mildew remers, or hard bristle brushes.
+To cle an the fabric: Open the awning.
+Vinyl Fabric-use a soft brush, warm water with soap.
+Acrylic Fabric-use a stiff brush, warm water with soap.
+Always use a natural soap, not a detergent.
 Air-dry only.
-Never apply heat to the fabric.

 Make sure the fabric is dry before closing the awning.